ETS-ReactNative4/MBB-Assessment/README.md

 However, these commands are ran automatically at each commit so you shouldn't have to worry about them.

-### Documentation
+### Final Deploy

-If you want to contribute to the documentation, install [jekyll](https://jekyllrb.com/docs/home/), then call
+After you have run this codebase and it will run on localhost http://localhost:3000, next step is to deploy the Actual React-Native code on Expo install [RN-Mobile-App](https://github.com/gispatial/rn-mobile-app), then call

 ```sh
 make doc